ni/nimble/specs/required-inputs/README.md

 ### API

-Our FAST base components provide built-in forms support via the [same API](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) exposed by the native HTML `input`:
+The [native API](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) for marking an input required (which is also the [Angular API](https://v17.angular.io/guide/form-validation#validating-input-in-template-driven-forms)) is:

 - `required`: boolean attribute whose presence indicates that a value must be provided to submit

+We could key off of this existing attribute to show our visual "required" indicator (i.e. red asterisk), but we will instead introduce a new, parallel `required-visible` attribute, for the following reasons:
+- Consistency: We do not use the native validation state (e.g. via the `:invalid` CSS pseudo-selector) to trigger the display of error text or error icon (red exclamation mark).
+Instead, we have the `error-visible` attribute which gives explicit control over the error visuals without the client having to engage the native validation APIs.
+This is important for Angular and Blazor, since neither use native validation.
+- Separation of concerns: We want clients to be able to display our "required" visual without triggering everything that comes with setting the `required` attribute.
+Though vanilla HTML and Angular clients will generally be setting `required` anyway, there may be corner cases where a client wants to avoid doing so.

-For radio buttons and radio button groups, only the radio button elements expose the `required` attribute.
-If any of the radio buttons in a radio button group are marked required, the radio button group is treated as required.
-It does not matter if the radio button with `required` is disabled, hidden, etc. It is effectively as if the attribute is on the radio button group, rather than a specific one.
-This matches the behavior of the native `input` with `type="radio"`.
+For radio buttons and radio button groups, our `required-visible` attribute will follow the same rules as the native `required` attribute.
+Specifically, the attribute only exists on radio button elements, and if any of the radio buttons in a radio button group have the attribute, the radio button group displays the visual indicator.
+It does not matter if the radio button with `required-visible` is disabled, hidden, etc. It is effectively as if the attribute is on the radio button group, rather than a specific one.

 ### Visuals

-We will update our templates so that setting `required` causes a red asterisk to be displayed after the label, as per the visual design.
+We will update our templates so that setting `required-visible` causes a red asterisk to be displayed after the label, as per the visual design.
 For radio buttons/groups, the asterisk is on the group label, not individual button labels.
 We have already forked some of the templates from FAST, but we will now need to fork the ones for `nimble-number-field`, `nimble-radio-group`, and `nimble-text-field`.

 This will be implemented using a new `nimble-icon-asterisk` icon ([named consistently with Font Awesome](https://fontawesome.com/icons/asterisk)) that follows the `label` element.
 We will wrap the two in a `div` so that we can force a horizontal layout (`flex-direction: row`).
 This structure will also ensure that whatever the wrapping/ellipsizing behavior of the label is, the asterisk will always appear at the far right: